EOSIO/eos/docs/cleos/how-to-guides/how-to-undelegate.md

-# How to unstake resource
+# How to undelegate resource

 ## Goal

-Unstake resource from your account
+Undelegate resource for an account or application

 Beware that only the account which originally delegated resource can undelegate